How To Paint American Flag Sky

 Learn how to do this very simple yet stunning American Flag Sky with acrylic paint on canvas.
 You’ll learn how to do a forest skyline silhouette backed by a twilight or dawn sky and a dry brushed US flag illusion!

-This painting tutorial is for the absolute beginner and even kids.
-I did one painting on an 8 x 10 canvas and the other on an 11 x 14 size.
 The design itself can work on any size canvas or any object!
-I’ve had users do this on wood boards, T-Shirts with Fabric Paint, rocks…you name it!
+I’ve had users do this on wood boards, T-Shirts with Fabric Paint, murals, rocks…you name it!

 I originally did this painting on Memorial day 2018 as a tribute to that day!
-We have multiple extended family members serving in the armed forces and my husband is a veteran so we love to celebrate all the patriotic holidays.
+My husband is a US Navy Veteran and we have multiple extended family members serving in the armed forces.
+All the patriotic holidays are very meaningful for us!
 This painting is great for all US Patriotic Holidays and year round.

 There’s a lot of “skill building” with this painting.
 You will learn how to do simple blending techniques, dry brush technique, splatter and tree silhouettes.
 I think it’s a great painting if you wanted to learn how to do those skill or incorporate them into a painting somehow!

-*Oh and one more thing…a quick correction: yes, the first stripe on the top is supposed to be red!
+*Oh and one more thing…an important correction: yes, the first stripe on the top is supposed to be red!
 Some of the photos in this post show “white” but it should be red 😉

 This post contains affiliate links.